Seattle Repertory Jazz Orchestra presents...

 TICKETS ON SALE AUGUST 15.

-Now celebrating its 20th concert season, the award-winning, 17-piece Seattle Repertory Jazz Orchestra (SRJO) is the Northwest's premier big band jazz ensemble, co-directed by drummer Clarence Acox, nationally recognized director of bands at Seattle's Garfield High School, and saxophonist/arranger Michael Brockman, long-time faculty member at the University of Washington School of Music.
+The award-winning, 17-piece Seattle Repertory Jazz Orchestra (SRJO) is the Northwest's premier big band jazz ensemble, co-directed by drummer Clarence Acox, nationally recognized director of bands at Seattle's Garfield High School, and saxophonist/arranger Michael Brockman, long-time faculty member at the University of Washington School of Music.

 The ensemble includes many of the region's best-loved jazz soloists and bandleaders, and their extensive and growing repertoire is drawn from the 100-year history of jazz, from turn-of-the-20th century ragtime to turn-of-the-21st century avant-garde.